hkiang01/Entity-Property-Linker/README.md

    Writing tests take time.
 Only write tests that directly translate into one of the necessary capabilities of the product from a _business_ perspective, not a _technical_ perspective.
 This is also why you should organize your components according to features as opposed to component types.

-   For example: I'll write a test that ensures that you can link an `Entity` with a `Property`, as that's a necessary capability of the product.
-However, it's not necessary to write a test to make sure that a "Link" button changes color when pressed.

    The way I like to think of what is necessary and what isn't is by asking myself: "Does this operation affect what's stored in the database?".
-The answer as to whether a test is necessary is often the same.
 The whole point of computing is, after all, to modify the state of your store.
-In this case, your store is the database.
+Most front-end applications are CRUD (Create, Read Update, Delete) applications.
+In other words, they're user-friendly interfaces to a database.

+   For example: I'll write a test that ensures that you can link an `Entity` with a `Property`, as that's a necessary capability of the product, and translates to a change of state of the database.
+However, it's not necessary to write a test to make sure that a "Link" button changes color when pressed, as that is neither a business-critical function of the application, nor does it translate to a database change.

 9. Use the most popular component libraries that satisfy business requirements.